piripinui/ims_starter_app/README.md

 The application is set up so that when the user clicks on the map a popover will be raised.
 If the location at which the mouse click coincides with one of the assets, the popover will have a heading corresponding to the layer that asset is on (as above) or just the coordinates of the location in lat/lon degrees.

+The application is also set up to listen to event alarms that are generated externally.
+For demonstration purposes such an event can be simulated from the server application.

+### Structure
+The app consists of a HTML/Javascript client (held in the public directory) and a nodejs server (in the root directory).
+The server serves up the static HTML and Javascript of the client on port 3000 and redirects requests from the client to the Predix data endpoints described above.

+The server also sets up a [Server-Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) connection for every client that connects to it.
+This connection is used to demonstrate how the client can listen to external events like alarms from sensors in real-time.

 ### Vector Data and Service Endpoints

 There are 10 layers in the dataset: